Different Types of Mutual Funds in India

 Q1.
 How do Large Cap, Mid Cap, and Small Cap Funds Differ?

-Ans- Large cap funds invest in established, stable companies; mid cap funds target mid-sized companies with growth potential, while small cap funds focus on smaller, riskier firms with growth prospects.
+Ans- Large-cap funds invest in established, stable companies; mid-cap funds target mid-sized companies with growth potential, while small-cap funds focus on smaller, riskier firms with growth prospects.

 Q2.
 How does the Risk-Return Profile vary in Equity Funds?